saultyevil/MPI-Edge-Reverse/README.md

 ## Description

-The aim of this program is to covert an image of edge data into its original image by iteratively computing the graident of a pixel compared to its four neighbouring pixels.
+The aim of this program is to covert an image of edge data into its original image by iteratively computing the gradient of a pixel compared to its four neighbouring pixels.
 Input images are expected to be in the `.pgm` format and as such, output images will also be output in this format.

 The input image is decomposed into a 2D array of processes, each computing their own iterations to convert the image back to its original.
 Users can set a maximum number of iterations to covert back to the original image, however the program will end when it has detected that the difference between iterations is smaller than a defined criterion.